 The Department of Theater offers education and participation in all aspects of drama with course offerings in acting, design, directing, history and literature, playwriting, and stagecraft.
 Students have the opportunity to perform on stage as well as serve on the technical crews in mainstage theatrical productions each year.
 The high ratio of faculty to students ensures that students will be able to work closely with highly skilled professionals.
 The department treats all performances as educational experiences and welcomes the participation of all students.

 The Department of Theater at CWRU seeks to develop artists who have a mastery of craft, breadth of vision, and liveliness of thought.
-The liberal arts education we offer our undergraduates provides a solid preliminary preparation for careers in the performing arts and related endeavors.
+The liberal arts education we offer our undergraduates provides a solid preliminary preparation for careers in the performing arts and related endeavors, and in any field where teamwork, critical thinking and problem solving, and creativity are required.

 We take great pride in our contributions to the university community as well as the local, national, and international artistic communities.
 These contributions include on-going efforts to develop knowledgeable, articulate, responsive audiences for drama and for the arts in general; to place before our audiences a rich diversity of cultures, beliefs, and aesthetics; and to provide a stimulating and collaborative environment for the faculty and the students of our program to develop together as artists, scholars, teachers, and learners.

-If you seek a world class education with many opportunities for scholarship assistance, study abroad experiences with prestigious institutions like the Royal Academy of Dramatic Arts, and collaborations with top notch artistic institutions such as the Cleveland Play House and the Great Lakes Theater Festival, we offer you the opportunity to become part of a university-based producing theater with integrity and a keen sense of artistic adventure.
+If you seek a world class education with many opportunities for scholarship assistance, study abroad experiences with prestigious institutions, and collaborations with top notch artistic institutions such as the Cleveland Play House and the Great Lakes Theater Festival, we offer you the opportunity to become part of a university-based producing theater with integrity and a keen sense of artistic adventure.
 We are looking for a talented, motivated, and diverse group of students to take up the challenge and join our program.
 Your journey as an artist is one we are eager to share as we reshape theater training in America and strive toward full recognition of the place of the artist and the arts in our society.

 Hear from undergraduate alumna Eliana Fabiyi about her experience at CWRU and the Department of Theater: https://www.youtube.com/watch?v=D-wZeXuuhG8&feature=youtu.be